amagsid/amagsid/README.md

 I pursued a life-long dream to become a web developer.
 Now living and breathing Web devlopment.
 Always trying to grow and learn new things and the ability to do so quickly.
 I see myself as visual individual, a tech enthusiast and a people's person.
 I see that in big part as a result of my collective expereince and background in HR, graphic dedsign and most importantly immersing in web development.

+### Currently learning 👨💻🚀
-- 🌱 I’m currently learning back-end technologies including Node.js and MySQL
+Back-end technologies including Node.js and MySQL
-- 📫 Find me on:
+### 📫 Find me elsewhere 🌍
 <a href="https://www.linkedin.com/in/ahmad-magdy-7792611b1/" target="_blank"> <img src="https://github.com/amagsid/amagsid/blob/main/assets/linkedin_Artboard%201_Artboard%201.jpg" width="30px"> </a>,
 <a href="https://stackoverflow.com/users/13781424/ahmad-magdy" target="_blank"> <img src="https://github.com/amagsid/amagsid/blob/main/assets/stack_Artboard%201%20copy.jpg" width="30px"> </a>